PrernaSharma23/ChAIn-Reaction/README.md

 ### What It Does

 - **Dependency Graph Extraction**: Automatically extracts Abstract Syntax Trees (AST) from Java and Python codebases, identifying entities (classes, methods, functions) and their relationships.
-- **Cross-Repository Impact Analysis**: Connects multiple repositories to track dependencies and data flows across team projects.
+- **Cross-Repository Impact Analysis**: Allows SMEs to Connect multiple repositories to track dependencies and data flows across team projects.
 - **Pull Request Impact Detection**: When a developer opens a PR, the system:
   - Compares changed code against the baseline dependency graph
   - Identifies all potentially impacted nodes (entities that depend on the changes)